Hey there, we noticed you didn't complete your Wholesale Suite purchase.

 The goal of those sections is to tell visitors “Hey, this is what everyone else is buying, so why don’t you take a look?”.
 Moreover, both sections enable you to point visitors to take a look at the products that you’re most interested in selling.

-For example, if you have specific products that offer your fantastic margins, those are prime candidates to feature prominently on your WooCommerce homepage.
-By providing those products with an extra bit of spotlight, you increase the chances that users will click on them and perhaps decide to make a purchase.
+For example, if you have specific products that offer fantastic margins, those are prime candidates to feature prominently on your WooCommerce homepage.
+By providing those products with an extra bit of spotlight, you increase the chances that users will click on them and perhaps decide to purchase.

 It should go without saying that product testimonials are one of the most powerful tools at your disposal to drive sales.
 Having a lot of reviews on your store is useful for a lot more than telling users what items to buy.
 Here are some of the many ways in which reviews and testimonials can help your store thrive: